doctrine/couchdb-documentation/en/reference/basic-mapping.rst

 docblock annotation is used.
 This annotation usually requires at least one attribute to be set, the ``type``.
 The ``type`` attribute specifies the Doctrine Mapping Type to use for the field.
-If the type is not specified, 'string' is used as the default mapping type since it is the most flexible.
+If the type is not specified, 'mixed' is used as the default mapping type since it is the most flexible.

 Example: